 They’re equally happy with the aesthetics of their outdoor dining structure.
 “We love it.
-People are commenting on social media about how fun it is, how cool it is, how nice looking it is,” Wendy said.
-“People are getting used to tents and coverings right now, but this one’s different from anything I’ve seen, around here anyway.
+People comment on social media about how fun it is, and how cool it is.”
+Wendy said.
+“People are getting used to tents and coverings, but this one’s different from anything I’ve seen.
 It’s attractive.”

 Overall, Wendy is highly satisfied with her purchase: “A structure from WeatherPort is extremely solid and a great investment.
 And I believe the return on investment is going to be pretty high right away.”

 Business in general is also going well for Lila’s Kitchen.
 They are now running six different restaurants out of their commercial kitchen.
 Three of which are brand-new and wouldn’t have been able to open without this space to rely on.
 One of the other restaurants has used this opportunity to operate using a walk-up model for the first time after five years of catering.

 In reflecting on their plans for the future, Wendy shared that their goal is to build even more.
 “We’re hoping to attract food trucks and basically incubate some small businesses.”